Japanese rat snake

 The Japanese rat snake (Elaphe climacophora) is a medium-sized colubrid snake found throughout the Japanese archipelago (except the far South West) as well as on the Russian-administered Kunashir Island.
 In Japanese it is known as the aodaishō or "blue general".
-It is non-venomous.
-It is hunted by eagles and tanukis.
+It is non-venomous and is hunted by eagles and tanukis.

-The snakes hibernate for three to four months, mate in spring and lay 7–20 eggs in early summer.
+The snakes brumate for three to four months, mate in spring and lay 7–20 eggs in early summer.

 Description

 Adults reach one to two meters in length and about five centimeters in girth.
 E. climacophora is the largest Japanese snake outside Okinawa.
 They are variable in color, ranging from pale yellow-green to dark blue-green.
+They can be identified as Asian rat snakes due to the dark streak behind each of their eyes.

 Juveniles have brown-stripe pattern that may be mimesis of the venomous mamushi.
-An albino form is known, with specimens especially numerous near Iwakuni, where they are called "Iwakuni white snakes" and revered as messengers of deities and deity-guardians of mountains and rivers.
+There is an established, albino population in the wild, with specimens especially numerous near Iwakuni, where they are called "Iwakuni white snakes" and revered as messengers of deities and deity-guardians of mountains and rivers.
 The albino population was protected in 1924 as a "national monument."

 Feeding

-Japanese rat snakes eat a variety of small animals: rodents, frogs or lizards.
-They are good at climbing and often raid bird nests.
+Japanese rat snakes eat a variety of small animals: rodents, frogs, lizards, shrews, or flies.
+They are also among the species of snake to have the ability to eat raw eggs.
+As semi-arboreal snakes, they often raid bird nests in the wild.
 They were favoured by farmers as effective rat control, though unpopular with chicken rearers.